iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.covid19___4.0.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="ca.gc.hcsc.canada.covid19 1 reviews"/>
 </p>

+> We were instructed to install this to help with contact tracing.
+2 months after install i was prompted to install another app called covid alert, meaning that I was using this app for nothing... the functionality should have been integrated as one app not two.
+It's a waste of taxpayers money to do development this way.<br> :date: __2020-08-13 20:06:36__

+> Irresponsible app.
+This is NOT the tracker app.
+Get that app instead.
+I thought I had the tracker app when I'd installed this app BUT I WAS WRONG.
+This app should not be in the Google Play Store (anymore)!
+There should be only one Government of Canada app.
+This app should be merged with the other app!
+Update.
+If I could give this app a negative I would.
+It just generated a notification for 'acts of kindness'.
+If you really want to be kind, don't ever sully a health app with social media garbage<br> :date: __2020-08-11 20:10:11__

+> Kills cell battery.<br> :date: __2020-08-10 20:42:28__

+> Absolute JUNK!
+Nothing but a glorified government tracking device to keep tabs on the population<br> :date: __2020-08-08 17:26:44__

+> The app does not allow a transit or waking app to run, as it must be blocking access to GP's.<br> :date: __2020-08-07 20:09:26__

+> Even if you have no symptoms it recommends self quarantine for 2 weeks.<br> :date: __2020-08-04 21:52:10__

 > What a mess!
 Just put this on a website.
 This is app is a waste of time and taxpayer dollars.<br> :date: __2020-08-03 20:33:31__

 > This app should be removed from the play store.
 It is what comes up when I search for Covid Alert, the official Canadian Covid alert app.
 I installed this, and didn't realize I was not 'protected' and wouldn't get notifications if I became a contact of someone who has tested positive.
 Thankfully, out of curiosity, I was checking out how many connections my phone had made with other phones and discovered I didn't have the app I thought I had.<br> :date: __2020-08-03 19:21:33__